 “I have fought the good fight, I have finished the race, I have kept the faith.”
 2 Timothy 4:7

-Fighting is woven into the DNA of men, but we want to make sure we are fighting for the right things.
+We want to make sure we are fighting for the right things.
 As Scripture encourages, we want to be able to say with the Apostle Paul, “I have fought the good fight, I have finished the race, I have kept the faith.”
 2 Timothy 4:7

 Scripture teaches that we have a spiritual Enemy who is warring against us in each of these arenas, and we are confident that a Fight Club is our best defense in the battle.